Booking Terms and Conditions

 16. Passports, visas and health requirements

 Currently for stays up to 3 months in duration a passport with a validity of 3 months is required, an additional period of validity beyond this is not required.
-British Citizens do not presently require a visa for The Bahamas.
+British Citizens do not presently require a visa for The Bahamas or The British Virgin Islands.
 Requirements may change and you must check the up to date position in good time before departure.
 A full British passport presently takes approximately 2 to 6 weeks to obtain.
 If you or any member of your party is 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least 6 weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
 If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.

-There are presently no compulsory health requirements for British Citizens visiting The Bahamas.
+There are presently no compulsory health requirements for British Citizens visiting The Bahamas or The British Virgin Islands.
 It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
 Details are available from your GP surgery and from the National Travel Health Network and Centre www.nathnac.org.
 Information on health abroad is also available on www.nhs.uk/Livewell/Travelhealth.
 At the time of publication, we are not aware of any compulsory health requirements applicable to British citizens taking any of the holidays offered.
 Vaccination and other health requirements/recommendations are subject to change at any time for any destination.
 Please therefore check with a doctor or clinic not less than six weeks prior to departure to ensure that you have met the necessary requirements and have the applicable information.

 It is the party leader’s responsibility to ensure that all members of the party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.